-Size, distribution, age sex composition, population change migration as a determinant of population change, literacy, health, occupational structure and national population policy: adolescents as under-served population group with special needs
+Size, distribution, age-sex composition, population change migration as a determinant of population change, literacy, health, occupational structure and national population policy: adolescents as under-served population group with special needs

 Democratic Politics - I

-Democracy in contemporary world
+Democracy in the contemporary world

 How has democracy expanded in the world in recent

 times?
 In which ways has this expansion changed the

 What is democracy?
 Why democracy?

 What are the different ways of defining democracy?